Manchester Marathon: Running 26.2 Miles on My Birthday

 The Crowd Support: Manchester at its Best

-With Oasis’ Headshrinker blasting through my headphones, I channeled my inner Liam Gallagher and pushed hard towards the finish.
-I crossed the line at 4:20:07—just seven seconds off my target!
+With Oasis’ Headshrinker blasting through my headphones, I channeled my inner Liam Gallagher and sprinted towards the finish.
+I crossed the line at 4:20:07, just seven seconds off my target!

 Post-Race Thoughts: A New Personal Best